1. Home

 SleekFlow — omnichannel messaging automation for SMB B2C teams

-Omnichannel messaging, social selling, basic automation and CRM-connected conversations
+Omnichannel messaging, social selling, AI-assisted automation and CRM-connected conversations

 $399/month for 5 users